hrosson/hrosson/README.md

 ## Hello! 👋

-I'm Holly Rosson and I'm faculty at Warren Wilson College teaching mathematics and data science courses.
+I'm faculty at Warren Wilson College and I teach mathematics and data science courses.
 In particular, some courses I teach are:

   + Statistics
   + Introduction to Data Science with R